 - Jesus is the only way, truth, and life.
-The only way true community is possible is through belief in Him and networking through the Holy Spirit.
+Community is only possible through belief in Him and the networking of kingdom saints through the Holy Spirit as He directs.

-- The church was created for community and where spiritual gifts are to be discovered, developed, and deployed (1 Cor.
+- Kingdom saints were created for community.
+It is where spiritual gifts are to be discovered, developed, and deployed (1 Cor.
 12).
 It is the ultimate expression of God’s love, and the way Jesus said we would be known as His disciples (John 13:34-35).

 - Community means spending as much time together as possible.
-Viable community must therefore include the marketplace, for that is where the vast majority of people spend the vast majority of their days.
+Viable community must therefore include the marketplace, for that is where most people spend most of their time.

-- Christian community is to engage culture, and shine like a city on a hill.
-We are not to seclude ourselves in fear from society, but to lovingly and confidently continue to transform it with our words and our example.
+- Christian community is to engage culture, and shine like a city on a hill, not seclude ourselves in fear.
+We are to lovingly transform society through our example and words.